Meriipu/multicorrupt64/README.md

 terminal7 several times at once

 Take a .n64 rom and make several corrupted roms.
-return
 Launch them all at once and cascade the windows evenly out

 Makes finding interesting byte regions inside rom easier.

 Moving/cascading mupen64plus across screen as of now requires a patched
 mupen version that accepts a --position x,y parameter

 given a rom it creates corruptions based on settings in multicorrupt.py
 afterwards opens all of them in individual mupen64plus instances
 the mupen windows are moved to be evenly spaced on desktop

 ```python3 multicorrupt.py original_roms/PS.n64```